dynamicwebpaige/community-1/rfcs/20190308-addons-proxy-maintainership.md

 ### Resolving Bugs

-Proxy maintainers would be expected to handle bugs against subpackages they own themselves.
-This includes resolving them once their fix is merged by a proxy maintainer.
+Proxy maintainers are expected to handle bugs against the subpackages they own.
+This includes resolving those issues once their fix is merged by a proxy maintainer.

-If a proxy maintainer fails to provide sufficient support for their subpackage they can be designated as inactive and that will be taken into account during the periodic review of their subpackage/submodule.
+If a proxy maintainer fails to provide sufficient support for their subpackage they will be designated as inactive.
+This status will be taken into account during the periodic review of their subpackage/submodule.

 ### Retiring from Proxy Maintainership

-If a proxy maintainer decides that they no longer wish to maintain one or more of their subpackages, they must commit to the following procedure:
+If a proxy maintainer decides that they no longer wish to maintain one or more of their subpackages, they **must** commit to the following procedure:

-* Please send an email to addons@tensorflow.org and list all code that they are no longer able to maintain.
-It is usually a good idea to shortly describe the state of code, e.g. whether the packages have open bugs, whether they are hard to maintain etc.
+* Send an email to addons@tensorflow.org and list all code that they are no longer able to maintain.
+It is usually a good idea to shortly describe the state of code, e.g. whether the packages have open bugs, whether they are difficult to maintain, etc.

 * The proxy maintainer must remove themselves from the `CODEOWNERS.md` file, with `<!--maintainer-needed-->` listed in the place of